jamesdiffeycoding/jamesdiffeycoding/README.md

 ### (X) Timed code challenge examples ⏰
+Sometimes I like to set myself smaller challenges to test my learning.
-30 minute challenge: build a React widget using at least one hook.
+- 30 minute challenge: build a React widget using at least one hook.
 This ended up cute!

-60 minute challenge: display a grid of colours, including their hexcodes in html.
-This wasn't pretty!
+- 60 minute challenge: display a grid of colours, including their hexcodes in html.
+This did not end up so cute...

-90 minute challenge: make a front-end Noughts and Cross app.
-The game logic for this was tough!
+- 90 minute challenge: make a front-end Noughts and Cross app.
+The game logic for this was the toughest part by far!

 ![ChallengesShotBanner](https://github.com/jamesdiffeycoding/jamesdiffeycoding/assets/139918141/be1d4e60-dfd6-4f49-81bb-589c4373da23)